sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ### Key

 `equals` and `hashCode` requires some thought when used with JPA/Hibernate, see the [discussion](http://www.hibernate.org/109.html) at the Hibernate site.
 Sculptor takes care of the details.
-You only have to mark the attributes that is the natural key of the Domain Object.
+You only have to mark the attribute that is the natural key of the Domain Object.

 If the key is a composite key, consisting of several attributes, a separate internal key class will be generated.